mlpack/mlpack/doc/user/methods/decision_tree.md

  * `MultipleRandomDimensionSelect`, constructed as `MultipleRandomDimensionSplit(n)`, selects `n` different random dimensions as candidates at each decision tree node.
+ * Each `DecisionTree` [constructor](#constructors) optionally accepts an instantiated `DimensionSelectionType` object as a last parameter (after `maximumDepth`), in case some internal state in the dimension selection mechanism is required.
  * A custom class must implement three simple functions:

 ```c++